uchabja/PdfToPng/README.md

 # PdfToPng
-a simple python script to convert pdf files into png files
+a simple python script to convert pdf files into png files.
+Script uses PyMuPDF library.
+You need to install it before using the script: pip install PyMuPDF

 Replace '/path/to/your/pdf/files/' and '/path/to/save/images/' with the paths to your PDF files and where you want to save the images, respectively.